 - Takeoff Run Available (TORA): The TORA is defined as the runway length declared available and suitable for the ground run of an aircraft taking off. - Acceleration Stop Distance Available (ASDA): The ASDA is defined as the runway plus stopway length declared available and suitable for the acceleration and deceleration of an aircraft aborting takeoff.
-A standard RSA or EMAS is required beyond the end of the ASDA. - Landing Distance Available (LDA): The LDA is defined as the runway length declared available and suitable for landing an aircraft.
+A full RSA or EMAS is required beyond the end of the ASDA. - Landing Distance Available (LDA): The LDA is defined as the runway length declared available and suitable for landing an aircraft.
 A full RSA or EMAS is required beyond the end of the LDA.

 EMAS performance, as stated in AC 150/5300-13A, is dependent upon aircraft weight, landing gear configuration, tire pressure, and exit speed of the design aircraft.
-The design aircraft for Runway 11-29 is the Boeing MD-11aircraft.
-Based on takeoff performance calculations provided by Engineered Arresting Systems Corporation (ESCO), the maximum allowable takeoff weight (MTOW) on a 7,250-foot runway at SDF for the MD-11 aircraft is approximately 480,000 pounds.
+Per the current ALP, the design aircraft for Runway 11-29 is the B-747-400 ER (747-400) aircraft.
+The 747-400 has a gross take-off weight of 875,000 pounds.
+However, the length of Runway 11-29 does not allow for aircraft operations of the design aircraft at maximum gross weight.
+Based on the Boeing design manual, the maximum allowable takeoff weight (MTOW) for the design aircraft on a 7,250-foot runway at SDF is approximately 730,000 pounds (see Boeing Exhibit 3.3.1 as shown in Appendix A).
 Installing EMAS on the west end of the runway would provide for overshoots for aircraft landing from the Runway 29 end.
 Aircraft typically weigh less when landing than when taking off.
-The FAA recommends designing EMAS based on the MTOW of the design aircraft.
-Based on this MTOW, the resulting EMAS bed should be approximately 490 feet in length with a 75-foot setback per Figure 3 of FAA Order 5200.9 (in Appendix A).
-However, the available distance for EMAS from the west end of the runway to the programmed Taxiway A extension is less than 300 feet, as shown in Figure 5.
+However, the FAA recommends designing EMAS based on the MTOW of the design aircraft.
+Based on this MTOW, the resulting EMAS bed should be approximately 540 feet in length per Figure 3 of FAA Order 5200.9 (in Appendix A).
+However, the available distance for EMAS from the west end of the runway to the programmed Taxiway A extension is only 244 feet, as shown in Figure 5.

 According to FAA Advisory Circular (AC) 150/5220-22B, a standard EMAS system is designed for a runway exit speed of 70 knots for the design aircraft.
+When neither an adequate RSA distance nor standard EMAS bed length is available, a non-standard EMAS may be installed.
+A non-standard EMAS can have an exit speed less than 70 knots but the exit speed must be greater than 40 knots.
+The MTOW of 730,000 pounds was used for all alternatives involving EMAS.